f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :scale: 60%
   :align: center

-.. note:: If not visible, refesh the page.
+.. note:: If not visible, refresh the page.

 13. Select ``LAB_module3`` Application.
 You will notice ``LAB_module3`` acts as a group of Application Services where underneath multiple services can be grouped.
 The next window will show you that a new Application Service has been created named: ``tenant1_https_app_service``.